Samsung blames batteries for Galaxy Note 7 fires

 Samsung is blaming poorly designed and manufactured batteries for the overheating problems that caused some its Galaxy Note 7 phones to catch fire.

-"Our investigation, as well as the investigations completed by three independent industry organizations, concluded that batteries were found to be the cause of the Note7 incidents," the world's largest smartphone maker said Monday.
+"Our investigation, as well as the investigations completed by three independent industry organizations, concluded that batteries were found to be the cause of the Note 7 incidents," the world's largest smartphone maker said Monday.

 The results of the months-long investigation are Samsung's second attempt at explaining what went wrong with the flagship phone.
 The first time around, Samsung (SSNLF) blamed the problem on one of its battery suppliers, but its response failed to stop the reports of fires.